lm2r/lmrun/workspace/the-mesh/README.md

 ## Multicloud Integration
 ### Configuration
-1. UDP port `51820` must be open on the VM to connect to the LMRun mesh via VPN: on Lambda Cloud, firewall settings are configured once at an account level.
+1. UDP port `51820` must be open on the VM to connect to the LMRun mesh via VPN.
+On Lambda Cloud, firewall settings are configured once at an account level.
+In other cases, this is handled by `k3_*` scripts.
+On AWS, security groups are already configured by the mesh.

 2. By default, LMRun doesn't let SkyPilot share local AWS secrets with any VM.
 Outside AWS, the task definition should mount least privilege permissions created by the mesh stack, as shown below.

 ```yaml